There are four types of audiences: standard, generated, custom, and snapshots.

 - All audience attributes provided via SSO or SFTP (whether the audience attributes result in generated audiences or not).

 - Individual users - Select a specific set of users to include in the audience.
-Users must be added or removed from this type of audience by an Administrator or Community Manager.
+Users must be added or removed from this type of audience by a Community Admin or Brand Super Admin.

 - Advanced - Use free-form query language to define audiences using the same criteria as the filters, but with your own BOOLEAN logic and other flexibilities.

-Snapshots are created by Administrators and Community Managers, and are static lists of users who are in an audience at a specific moment in time.
+Snapshots are created by Community Admins and Brand Super Admins, and are static lists of users who are in an audience at a specific moment in time.
 A Snapshot acts like a user list that does not update.

 Almost all audiences in the Firstup platform update automatically to include users who meet the criteria and remove those who don’t.
 This ensures that the users in the audience are always up-to-date and correct so you can use them in any part of the Firstup platform.
 However, you may want to see more than just the current number of users in a particular audience.